eyalroz/cuda-api-wrappers/README.md

 **Use not involving CMake:**

 * Since this is a header-only library, you can simply add the `src/` subdirectory as one of your project's include directories.
-However, if you do this, it will be up to you to make sure and have the CUDA include directory in you include path as well, and to link against the CUDA driver, runtime API, nvrtc and/or nvtx libraries as appropriate.
+However, if you do this, it will be up to you to make sure and have the CUDA include directory in you include path as well, and to link against the CUDA driver, runtime API, NVRTC and/or NVTX libraries as appropriate.

 Finally, if you've started using the library in a publicly-available (FOSS or commercial) project, please consider emailing [@eyalroz](https://github.com/eyalroz), or open an [issue](https://github.com/eyalroz/printf/issues/), to announce this.